raschild6/blocksworld_problem/README.md

 therefore it will necessarily also find the optimal solution.

 #### On a practical level: ####
-The backward inference will make me a big BindLink containing all the calls to the rules etc ...
+The backward inference will create a big BindLink containing all the calls to the rules etc ...
-This means I can't use code like (cog-outgoing-atom) and all functions of that type but I have to limit myself to atoms.
+This means I can't use code like (cog-outgoing-atom) and all such functions, but I have to limit to atoms.
 This is the reason that makes the rules a little complicated and cumbersome.
 The main point of this is the "old-states" list.
 To find the optimal path of states to go through to reach my goal, I need to never go through the same state twice.
-So every time I take a step I have to check that the next state is not contained in the list of past states (the NotLink in the conditions of the first rule).
+So everytime I take a step, I have to check that the next state is not contained in the list of past states (the NotLink in the conditions of the first rule).
-But this list changes as the rules are called!
-However, this does not happen when I backward inference because it is all contained within a single BindLink.
+But this list changes as rules are called!
+However, these changes don't happen when I do backward inference because the execution will happen upon completion of the single final large BindLink.
-Consequently this list must necessarily be a VariableNode that I bring with me until the final goal.
+Consequently this list must necessarily be a VariableNode that I bring with me in each call of the rule until the final goal.
 And how should it be built?
 I believed this way: